govau/content-guide/_pages/how-to-use.md

 The Content Guide helps teams design content that is accessible to all users regardless of their ability and environment.

-## Other guidance resources
-The [Content Strategy Guide](https://guides.service.gov.au/content-strategy/) helps content leaders in government teams set the foundation to create, deliver and govern content.

-The [Design System](https://designsystem.gov.au/) is a framework and set of tools to help designers and developers build accessible products and services.

 ## Start here

 If you're new to content design we suggest you read this first: